Lucio Baccaro

-Lucio Baccaro (born in 1966 in Alberobello, Italy) is an Italian political economist and professor of Comparative Macro-Sociology at the University of Geneva.
+Pasquale Vincenzo "Lucio" Baccaro (born in 1966 in Alberobello, Italy) is an Italian political economist and professor of Comparative Macro-Sociology at the University of Geneva.
 In 2017, he succeeded Wolfgang Streeck to become director at the Max Planck Institute for the Study of Societies next to Jens Beckert.
 His research lies in the fields of comparative political economy and industrial relations, focusing on growth models in the European Union.

 Education and career

 Baccaro obtained a Laurea in philosophy with summa cum laude from the University of Rome, La Sapienza, followed by an MBA.
 Following this, he conducted research at MIT and the Istituto ricerche economiche e sociali in Rome.
 He earned a Doctorate in Labor Law and Industrial Relations from the University of Pavia, Italy, in 1997 and a PhD in Management and Political Science from MIT in 1999.
 Subsequently, he had further research stays at MIT and the International Labour Organization in Geneva, Switzerland.
-Baccaro held several positions at the International Labour Organization from 2000-2005 as well as various academic positions in Europe and the US.
+Baccaro held several positions at the International Labour Organization from 2000 to 2005 as well as various academic positions in Europe and the US.
 In 2009 he was appointed professor of sociology at the University of Geneva in Switzerland.
 In 2017, he became Scientific Member and Director at the Max Planck Institute for the Study of Societies in Cologne, alongside incumbent director Jens Beckert.